VoronDesign/VoronUsers/printer_mods/yeri/V1_3Z/README.md

 | Update printer.cfg with new Z_TILT_ADJUST positions from the example configs|
 | Follow normal procedures to align rods and leadscrews|

+The provided configuration files assume that the Z1 motor is in the front right and the Z2 motor is in the rear right.
+If you wire them differently you will need to change the positions in the Z_TILT_ADJUST configuration to match.

 &nbsp;
 ## Notes: